 Looking for things to do in Calgary?
-A walk through the city’s center is an opportunity to learn about its history and discover many attractions.
+Our Calgary scavenger hunt is a walk through the city’s center is an opportunity to learn about its history and discover many attractions.
 Solve challenges at each step to discover your next destination.

 Walk from Calgary Tower to Olympic Plaza and McDougall Centre, by way of the Bow and Stephen Avenue Walk.
 Have fun completing the challenges at each stop.